nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 ![png](assets/images/posts/2020/output_47_0.png)

-The histograms confirm what we learned earlier about `skewness` in the data, and both `sepalLength` and `sepalWidth` appear to normal distributions (i.e. follow the bell curve).
+The histograms confirm what we learned earlier about `skewness` in the data, and both `sepalLength` and `sepalWidth` appear to `normal distributions` (i.e. follow the `bell curve`).

 `petalLength` and `petalWidth` on the other hand appear to be [bimodal](https://www.statology.org/bimodal-distribution/) distritubtions.
 Or that is to say they appear to have two 'peaks' in their value distributions.

 A `bimodal` (or `multimodal` if there are more than two peaks) might be of interest to you if you were considering scheduling or queue analysis data for example.

-Assume we were working on a project to deploy a online restaurant point of sale (POS) system, and we wanted to ensure the system was responsive during peak hours.
-Examining the sales data for the restaurant hour-by-hour would likely reveal a `bimodal` distribution with two peaks:  One at breakfast and another at lunch.
+Let's assume that we were working on a project to deploy an online restaurant point of sale (POS) system, and we wanted to ensure the system was responsive during peak hours (i.e. non-functional requirements).
+Examining the sales data for the restaurant hour-by-hour would likely reveal a bimodal distribution with two peaks: One at breakfast and another at lunch.

 We could use these peaks to calculate the capacity and scalability requirements for the system, recommend on-demand load balancing for the back end POS servers during peak hours, etc.

 ### Density plots

 `Density plots` can be thought of as plots of smoothed histograms.
-This assists in examining the 'shape' of the data, and--for me anyhow--are easier to read when considering distribution type and multimodal distribution type.
+This assists in examining the 'shape' of the data, and are easier to read–for me anyhow–when considering distribution and multimodal distribution types.

 Let's take a look: